 - Fellow of American Academy of Microbiology, 2000

 Note to prospective graduate students: The Bush lab is not accepting any new students.

-Following postdoctoral work, I joined the Squibb Institute for Medical Research in New Jersey and began studying beta-lactamases, enzymes in pathogenic bacteria that cause resistance to penicillins and other beta-lactam antibiotics.
-While in the pharmaceutical industry (Squibb; Lederle/Wyeth; Johnson & Johnson), my scientific teams identified and/or developed the antibiotics aztreonam (Azactam®), piperacillin-tazobactam (Zosyn®), levofloxacin (Levaquin®), doripenem (Doribax®), and the anti-MRSA cephalosporin ceftobiprole (Zeftera®).
-We also worked with medicinal chemists to discover novel monobactams, carbapenems, oxazolidinones, and topoisomerase inhibitors, resulting in six drugs that entered human clinical trials.
-My laboratory published studies examining the mechanism of action of penicillin-binding proteins (PBPs) and beta-lactamases, focusing on the role of natural variants of these enzymes.
-I have authored review articles that established a commonly used beta-lactamase nomenclature, and was co-curator of a website responsible for naming more than 2000 beta-lactamases.
+Following postdoctoral work, Dr. Bush spent 35 years in the pharmaceutical industry where she began studying beta-lactamases, enzymes in pathogenic bacteria that cause resistance to penicillins and other beta-lactam antibiotics.
+Her scientific teams identified and/or developed the marketed antibiotics aztreonam (Azactam®), piperacillin-tazobactam (Zosyn®), levofloxacin (Levaquin®), doripenem (Doribax®), and ceftobiprole (Zeftera®).
+She also worked with medicinal chemistry teams to discover six novel agents that entered human clinical trials.
+Her research focused on the mechanism of action of penicillin-binding proteins (PBPs) and beta-lactamases.
+She has authored multiple publications describing the classification of these enzymes.